AnasAnwaar/StockExchange_DP/readme.txt

 ### 1. **Employee Management**
 - Add, update, delete, and view employee details.
-- Custom `EmployeeID` generation in the format `<Department>--<Number>` (e.g., `HR--001`).
+- Generate custom `EmployeeID` in the format `<Department>--<Number>` (e.g., `HR--001`).
+- Assign employees to departments and track their designations.

 ### 2. **Equipment Management**
-- Track and manage equipment like laptops, monitors, and keyboards.
+- Track and manage equipment such as laptops, monitors, and keyboards.
-- Assign equipment to employees.
+- Assign equipment to employees with due dates and statuses.
-- Generate unique serial numbers based on equipment type and brand using a configurable format.
+- Generate unique serial numbers for equipment using a configurable format.

 ### 3. **Payroll Management**
 - Calculate employee payroll, including base salary, bonuses, and deductions.
-- Automatically compute `NetPay`.
-- Generate and view payroll records.
+- Automatically compute `NetPay` and generate detailed payroll records.
+- Prevent duplicate payroll records for the same employee.

+### 4. **User-Friendly Interface**
+- Interactive Tkinter-based UI for easy navigation and usage.
+- Integrated dropdowns, tables with scrollbars, and buttons for a seamless experience.

 ---

 ## Design Patterns Used

 ### **Creational Patterns**
-1. **Abstract Factory:** For generating serial numbers based on equipment type and brand.
+1. **Abstract Factory**: For generating equipment serial numbers dynamically.
-2. **Singleton:** Ensures a single instance of the database connection.
+2. **Singleton**: Ensures a single instance of the database connection.
-3. **Builder:** Constructs payroll objects with multiple attributes like bonuses and deductions.
+3. **Builder**: Constructs employee and payroll objects with multiple attributes.

 ### **Structural Patterns**
-1. **Proxy:** Secures database access using an intermediary handler.
-2. **Composite:** Manages equipment assignments as a part-whole structure.
-3. **Adapter:** Adapts UI events to backend operations.
+1. **Composite**: Manages groups of employees and their equipment assignments.
+2. **Adapter**: Bridges the gap between UI components and backend services.

 ### **Behavioral Patterns**
-1. **Observer:** Notifies employees about equipment assignments and payroll updates.
+1. **Observer**: Sends notifications to employees for equipment assignments and payroll updates.
-2. **Strategy:** Allows flexible payroll calculation methods.
+2. **Strategy**: Enables flexible payroll calculation methods.
-3. **Command:** Encapsulates user actions like button clicks for modularity.
+3. **Command**: Encapsulates user actions (e.g., button clicks) for modularity.

 ---

 ## Requirements

 ### **Software**
-- Python 3.9+
+- Python 3.9+ (or above)
 - Microsoft SQL Server (MSSQL) with SSMS
 - Tkinter (pre-installed with Python)

 ### **Python Libraries**
-Install the required libraries using pip:
+Install the required libraries:
 ```bash
 pip install pyodbc
 pip install pandas